ESMValGroup/ESMValCore/doc/recipe/overview.rst

     datasets:
       - {dataset: CanESM2, project: CMIP5, exp: [historical, rcp85], ensemble: r1i1p1, start_year: 2001, end_year: 2004}

-It is also possible to define the ensemble as a list, although it is useful only case the two experiments have different ensemble names
+It is also possible to define the ensemble as a list when the two experiments have different ensemble names.
+In this case, the specified datasets are concatenated into a single cube:

 .. code-block:: yaml